sideshowcoder/canned/README.md

     /                           | OPTIONS serve all the options needed for CORS /index.get.json             | GET serves /... + CORS Headers

-If you need some custum return codes, just add them to the file via adding a file header like so
+If you need some custom return codes, just add them to the file via adding a file header like so

     //! statusCode: 201